Monthly Update (August 2026):

 Cultural and Economic Significance

-With 3,000 daily crossings in 2023, the region thrives on tourism, skiing, and small-scale trade.
+With daily crossings, the region thrives on tourism, skiing, and small-scale trade.
 Polish and Slovak dialects blend, with bilingual menus in mountain cafes.
 Zwardoń’s markets sell pierogi and smoked cheeses, while Skalité’s offer kofola and bryndzové halušky.
 The Beskid Festival unites both sides with folk music, dance, and crafts like wooden carvings.
 Economic differences drive shopping, with Poles favoring Skalité’s cheaper groceries and Slovaks visiting Zwardoń for crafts, boosting local economies.

 Nearby Attractions